Urn Models#

 Validation

 The probability distribution governing an urn model is well documented.
-Specifically, given agents and candidates, the probability of observing a profile in which a given ranking appears times is equal to:
+Specifically, given n agents and m candidates, the probability of observing a profile in which a given ranking j appears c_j times is equal to:

 Since the probability only depends on the number of times each ranking appears in the profile, the space of outcome consists of all anonymous profiles, i.e., all representations of any profile as a multiset (in which the order of the voters do not matter).